McKernan, Edmonton: Shopping and services

 At the intersection of 76 Avenue and 115 Street, McKernan shares the convenience of a small neighbourhood commercial area with the adjacent Belgravia neighbourhood.
 This strip consists of three lots with two buildings, and the empty lot has been turned into a garden/green space with numerous large iron sculptures and many local prairie flora.

 The corner building was built in 1948 of wood construction with stucco exterior, and consisted of two commercial bays on the main floor and three apartments on the second level.
 Originally, the southernmost bay was home to Rogers' drug store (the Rogers lived on the second floor) and the northernmost bay hosted Pridmore's Meat Shop.
 When the meat store closed down in the mid-1950s, the drug store took over the rest of the space and operated until 1976.
-The building was then sold to Monco Holdings Ltd., who has owned the property since then.
+The building was then sold to Monco Holdings Ltd., which has owned the property since then.
 Since 1976, the building has been home to various businesses including a Beauty Counsellor Franchise, the McPhee Workshop (a sewing and crafts studio), and a used bookseller/antiquariat called Belgravia Books & Treasures, which closed in 2012.

 In 2005-2006, the building was renovated from a neglected and dilapidated state after three years of vacancy by the current main floor tenants: a locally owned coffee house, Gracious Goods Cafe.

 The middle building was built in the mid-1950s with a concrete foundation and cinder-block wall construction.
 It was originally home to Purpur's Groceries, which operated as a full grocery until the Bateman's IGA opened a few blocks down 76 Avenue in McKernan.
 The store was renamed to Sunlight Foodland and operated as a neighbourhood convenience store until its closure in 2003.
 The back portion of the building was home to the Beaver Flats Pottery studios.

 A small commercial strip on 76 Avenue between 112 and 113 Street has hosted an independent pharmacy since the 1950s; it has been operating under the name Maurice Pharmacy since 1970.
 An Italian restaurant, Enzo's on 76, opened next door in 2013.
 Another building on the site housed the Bateman's IGA and The Edmonton Bookstore for many years, and was later a site for the Edmonton Catholic Schools' alternative high school program.